 Additional advice pages and resources

-NOFAS-UK are the leading organisation dedicated to supporting people affected by FASD.
+National Organisation for FASD are the leading organisation dedicated to supporting people affected by FASD in the UK.
 They have a helpline which can be called on: 020 8458 595 and also offers free and comprehensive online training for parents and carers on how to provide help for a child suffering from FASD.
 They have also recently published FASD and Trauma – parenting tips for foster carers.

 Adoption UK have a number of publications about FASD as well as useful information pages for cares and people affected.